 As stated above, for Non-Fellowship applications & Fellowship applications, the Information, Education, and Sections A-C are the same.
 Section D is only for Fellowship Applications.
-The first section includes a table located at the top of the first page and it contains name, title, eRA Commons ID, and education/training of the person the biosketch is for.
+The first section includes a table located at the top of the first page and it contains name, title, eRA Commons ID, and education/training (with location) of the person the biosketch is for.

 Personal Statement.
 Here, you would briefly describe why this person is well-suited for their role(s) in this project.
 Relevant factors may include: aspects of their training; their previous experimental work on this specific topic or related topics; their technical expertise; their collaborators or scientific environment; and/or their past performance in this or related fields.
 Additionally, they may cite up to four publications or research products that highlight their experience and qualifications for this project.
 Moreover, you now can highlight recently completed or active research support here as well.
 There is no limit to the number of research support activities you can highlight.
 Note, in the sample shown here, the aims of the highlighted research does not need to be detailed.
 Just the basic detailed are highlights.